Divorce and E-Discovery: Locating, Obtaining, Introducing and Restricting Admission of Electronic Evidence

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss ways family law attorneys can locate, retrieve, admit and defend the admission of electronic evidence in a divorce case within the context of a national scope.
+This CLE course will discuss ways family law attorneys can locate, retrieve, admit and defend the admission of electronic evidence in a divorce case within the context of a national scope.
 The panel will explain different types of electronic evidence, describe legal methods of obtaining evidence, and offer approaches to overcome objections raised.

 - Types of electronic evidence

 - Litigation holds

 - Procedures for authenticating and admitting electronic evidence

 The panel will review these and other key questions:

 - What types of electronic evidence should counsel consider obtaining?

 - What should counsel consider when drafting discovery requests?